 Secret for Success

-- Be patient browning the sausage as the caramelization will add depth and give the sauce its hearty flavour, which is characteristic of a sauce that has simmered for longer than one hour.
+- Be patient browning the sausage as the caramelization will add depth and give the sauce its hearty flavor, characteristic of a sauce that has simmered for longer than one hour.

 Tips for Great Pasta

 The Size of the Pot

 - Always cook your pasta in a big pot, preferably a 6 to 8-quart pot.
 If your pot is too small for the quantity of pasta you are cooking, you will unnecessarily lower the temperature of the water, and it will take longer for the water to come back up to the boiling point.
 Furthermore, insufficient water will result in too much starch surrounding the pasta as it boils, resulting in gummy pasta.

 Salting the Water